grapa-dev/grapa/maintainers/INTERNAL_NOTES/CURRENT_CONTEXT.md

 - **Working examples** - all examples must be tested and functional
 - **Clear organization** - logical grouping of examples by purpose
 - **Documentation links** - all examples must be referenced in documentation
+- **Testing requirements** - all .grc and .py files must be tested before deployment
+- **Expected outputs** - all examples must have documented expected results

 ## Document Workflow